 The colon is one of the largest and most important organs in the body.
 It can also create a number of complications for individuals.
 Yet, because of its location and size, doctors can have trouble understanding what is happening within it.
 Procedures such as the flexible sigmoidoscopy can help to provide more detail into it.
-This procedure is generally an outpatient one that is minimally invasive yet can provide doctors in Brooklyn with a great deal of information.
+This procedure is generally an outpatient one that is minimally invasive yet can provide doctors at our Ocean Parkway or Cobble Hill locations in Brooklyn, NY with a great deal of information.

 Though this procedure does not provide a complete view of the interior of the colon, it does provide a lot of information to your Brooklyn gastroenterologist.
 Your doctor may recommend that you have this procedure if you have any signs or symptoms of intestinal disease.
 These may include:

 - Changes in bowel habits

 In addition, this procedure, along with a colonoscopy, can be very important steps in the prevention and treatment of colon cancer.
 Those who are over the age of 50 are often recommended for this type of procedure even if you have no colon cancer risk in your family.
 You’ll also need to repeat this procedure every five years or so.

 During the procedure, you will lie on your side on an exam table.
 You may be sedated for the procedure.
 The doctor will insert the scope into the rectum and colon.
 The sigmoidoscope has a small light on it that allows the doctor to navigate it through the colon that allows the doctor to see the lining of the colon more thoroughly.
 Air is also added to the colon to create a better visual.
 Visual images are taken at this time as well.